Skip to content

 Flow Execution Engine

 A flexible and type-safe execution engine for JSON-RPC based workflows.
-This engine allows you to define complex flows of operations including requests, transformations, conditions, and loops, with full support for data dependencies, parallel execution, and error handling.
+This engine allows you to define complex flows of operations including requests, transformations, conditions, and loops, with full support for data dependencies, execution optimization, and error handling.

 Features